AUTHOR Juan Bastidas

 4) Can we use the kayaks during the cruise?
 Are SUP available?

-The Eric and Letty yachts each have two double and one single kayak on board.
-The ORIGIN has five doubles and one single kayak on board, due to more storage room.
+The Letty has two double and one single kayak on board.
+The ORIGIN and THEORY has five doubles and one single kayak on board, due to more storage room.
 The park allows us to use the kayaks in calm bays at designated sites such as Cerro Brujo and Gardner Bay on itinerary A, and Darwin Bay and Tagus Cove on itinerary B.

 There are sign-up sheets available during the cruise, so everyone has sufficient time to use the kayaks.
 We are still waiting on final approval from the National Park for our guests to use stand up paddle boards.
 As soon as this becomes a reality, we have eight boards waiting in our warehouse to make available for our guests.